7 things you didn't know about positive psychology (and can use to help your team build resilience)

-Now it’s also being used to complement other traditional forms of therapy such as Cognitive Behavioural Therapy (CBT).
+Now it’s also being used to complement other traditional forms of therapy such as Cognitive Behavioral Therapy (CBT).
 The core belief at the center of it all, per University of Pennsylvania psychologist Martin E.P.
-Seligman, is 'build what’s strong'.
+Seligman, is "build what’s strong".

 Since most of us would prefer to feel like ourselves, our jobs, and our lives are worthwhile as often as possible, positive psychology is probably a good idea.